 ‘Sound: a philosophy of musical experience’.

 Music is able to move people, to ease their pain, or simply to make them want to dance.
 But what do we experience exactly when we listen to Chopin, Pink Floyd or Bob Dylan?
-What makes our experience of music so characteristic?
+What makes our experience of music so unique?